CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Special Marking for Certain Articles

-- Special Marking for Hand Tools, Utensils, and Parts
+- Marking for Hand Tools, Utensils, and Native American Articles

-- Special Marking for Vacuum Containers, Compressed Gas Cylinders and Parts
+- Marking Vacuum Containers, Compressed Gas Cylinders and Parts

 - Special Labeling Requirements